Jampaniyaswanthraja/M1_Online-Voting-System_-uti-/4_TestPlanAndOutput/README.md

 |02|symbol|{2,3}(ID,choose)|1|100 voted|

 # Best Practices
-* Checked all the possibilities of output
-* Mentioned all the inputs for better understanding
 * Presented in tabular form for easy understanding
 * Both High level and low level Test plans are shown